duchannes19/Angel/README.md

 # ANGELs (Automated Network Guardian and Enhanced Local Security)

 ## Introduction
-The following project is a tool used to analyze url requests during navigation and evaluate the security of the website based on predictions with a Convolutional Neural Network.
+The following project is a tool used to analyze URL requests during navigation and evaluate the security of the website based on the predictions of a Convolutional Neural Network.
 The tool is implemented as a Chrome extension and a Flask server.
 The extension intercepts requests made by the browser and sends them to the server for analysis.
-The server uses a model trained by us with a modified dataset to predict the security of the website and sends the result back to the extension.
+The server uses a model trained by us with a modified dataset to predict the security of the website based on the URL and sends the result back to the extension.
 The extension then displays the result to the user.

 ## Setup For Local Development